Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 The government’s general Brexit preparedness tool for business will help you discover this information.

-Part 2: Exporting from the UK to the EU once the Brexit transition period ends
+Part 2: Exporting from the UK to the EU following Brexit (after 1 January 2021)

-Here’s what you need to know, or setup, before exporting goods from the UK after the end of the transition period.
+Here’s a high-level overview of what you need to know, or set up, before exporting goods from the UK to the EU.

 You’ll need a UK EORI number beginning with GB or XI to export goods out of the UK.
 But you’ll also need to know the EU EORI number for the European business you’re exporting to.